 I can only have a glimpse of how things really are when one is blind.
 As a child, I grew up with my grandmother who was blind.
-She was not born that way but because of an eye debilitating disease called Glaucoma, she lost her sense of sight in 1974.
-She did not get to see about 95% of all her grandchildren and that included me.
-Why I am writing about her is because I used to be so close to her as a child until I moved thousands of miles away.
+She was not born that way but because of a debilitating eye disease, she lost her sight in 1974.
+She did not get to see about 95% of all her grandchildren which included me.
+I used to be so close to her as a child until I moved thousands of miles away.
 I was in awe of how she used to manage getting around the house without knocking things down.
 It really was quite amazing.

-In spiritual blindness, that “whatever” I talked about in literal blindness is pretty much anything that we bump into, be it an interest, a thrill of something or plainly just something, a philosophy, a thing, or an outlandish religion.
+In spiritual blindness, that “whatever” I talked about in literal blindness is pretty much anything that we bump into, an interest, a thrill of something or plainly just something, a philosophy, a thing, or a religion.
 When one is spiritually blind, they cannot see the obvious line drawn between what is right and what is wrong.
 Hardly anything in this world is considered wrong anymore.
-Disbelief in moral absolutes is prevalent and the mentality of conforming to what everyone else is doing is inevitable.
+Disbelief in moral absolutes is prevalent and the mentality of one sided tolerance permeates society.
 We tend to cling to activities that we think gives us a sense of direction and therefore we are deluded that that direction, religion, vocation, or profession is what truly makes us.

 Proverbs 16:25 states, ” There is a way that seems right to a man, But its end is the way of death. “

 The question is, how can we escape our soul’s inevitable demise from spiritual blindness?

 I liken myself to a scientist who has just discovered the one and only cure to a debilitating disease.
 People are in desperate need of that valuable breakthrough, I simply could not afford to withhold the information knowing everyone around me is dying.
 Doing so in my strong conviction feels like I’m committing a crime.